 Is wearing a mask effective in stopping the spread of coronavirus?

 Yes, wearing a face mask is effective in helping slow the spread of COVID-19, in addition to regularly (and thoroughly) washing hands and practicing physical distancing.
 The Centers for Disease Control and Prevention (CDC) reports that by covering your mouth and nose, you’re significantly lowering the chances of spreading infection through small droplets that come out of your mouth when you talk, sneeze and cough.

 Masks can be made of different materials and designs, which influence their filtering capability.
 Although they cannot be washed, disposable masks are fluid resistant and effective in providing some protection against the spread of infectious droplets from person to person.
 It was also found in a recent lab study that masks made of household materials such as cloth have up to a 60% filtration rate for droplets that are linked to spreading COVID-19.
-The CDC has provided guidance on how to make a mask with common household materials.
-The most important thing is to use something to cover your nose, mouth and chin: a mask, scarf or otherwise.

 Yes — public health experts report that masks alone cannot prevent the spread of COVID-19.
 Continue staying home when possible and maintaining at least a 6-foot distance from others in public, in addition to washing hands frequently and thoroughly.

 Do I still need to wear a mask if I’m healthy?

 Yes.
 Mask-wearing is an essential preventive measure, even for those who consider themselves healthy or who aren’t experiencing symptoms of COVID-19.
 According to the CDC, many of those who are COVID-19-positive don’t show symptoms, so the risk of the virus may be present to others, especially vulnerable people, whether or not you realize you are sick.

 Is it safe for me to wear a mask if I have asthma or COPD?